 By default CDSDISK (Cross-Platform Data Sharing Disk) type is used and can be changed as per requirement.

 Once the disk is initialized and is under control of VxVm, we can create a Disk Group (DG).
-Here we are using single disk to create a DG and a Volume.
+Here we are using a single disk to create a DG and a Volume.
 No complex layouts in this tutorial like Stripe, Mirror, Mirror-Concat, etc.

 3. To create a disk group (DG) with one disk use below command.